nolzaj93/NolzPersonalProject/README.md

 ## Sprint Backlog 6
 - Pay Apple Developer fee to allow testing on iPhone (15 minutes 6/20)
 - Research how to create UML diagram for a MVC project, including symbols for associations, dependencies, inheritance, aggregation, and composition.
 (1 hour 6/20)
-- Test and debug the current sample project.
+- Test and debug the current sample project (2 hours 6/22).
-- Create a gif of the program running
+- Create a gif of the program running (15 minutes 6/22)
+- Total time logged: 3 hours 30 minutes

 ## Future tasks
 - Determine if Xamarin is the best option for cross-platform mobile development.
 I will look into Python development with Kivy, Java development with the Gluon framework, and other cross-platform options.
 Another option is to spend the extra time to create a native Swift project for iOS and a native project for Android, which may be the best option because documentation and sample code are more abundant for the native languages.